Sleep and breathing problems in neuromuscular conditions

 This is a blood gas from a finger prick to check the carbon dioxide level.

-Your child's medical team will consider a sleep study every year if your child:
+Your child's medical team may consider a sleep study at least annually if your child:

 - has frequent pneumonias or chest infections, especially if the episodes lead to time in hospital

 - has symptoms of hypoventilation (such as morning headaches, daytime sleepiness or excessive tiredness, unrefreshing sleep, poor growth that can't be explained by their underlying disease)

 - has reduced lung function or an abnormal early morning or random gas test

 Or, if a full PSG sleep study is not available, your child should have a basic overnight oximetry together with carbon dioxide monitoring.
 This may help find out if your child has abnormal breathing due to sleep disordered breathing, or breathing that is too shallow or slow for the needs of their body (hypoventilation).

 Swallow study (VFSS)

 By watching your child's eating and drinking, a speech language therapist can find out about your child's:

 - upper airway muscle function